vectordotdev/vector/website/docs/meta/glossary.md

 ## Guide

 "Guide" is a tutorial or walk through on a specific subject.
-You can see Vector's guides in the [Guides][docs.guides] section.
+You can see Vector's guides in the [Guides][guides.index] section.

 ## Log